 100% Renewable Energy Community Goal

 Salt Lake City is taking steps with our electric utility provider (Rocky Mountain Power) towards becoming a “net-100%”1 renewable electricity community.
-These efforts will catalyze development of clean electricity options like wind, solar power and geothermal energy for use by Salt Lake City households, businesses and other organizations.
+These efforts will catalyze development of clean electricity options like wind, solar power and geothermal energy for use by Salt Lake City households, businesses and other organizations, helping achieve our Climate Positive goals.

 (See the press release from our Earth Day announcement).